John Beyrle: Ambassador to the Russian Federation (2008–2012)

-Beyrle was the first American Ambassador to Russia to use his own blog, in Russian, to speak directly to the Russian internet audience.
+Beyrle was the first American Ambassador to Russia to use social media, in Russian, to speak directly to the Russian internet audience.
 On March 30, the day after the bombing in the Moscow Metro which killed thirty nine people, Beyrle laid flowers at the site of the bombing and used his blog to express his condolences.

 On October 29, 2010, Ambassador Beyrle celebrated the connections between American and Russian literature and culture by hosting an Enchanted Ball at Spaso House.
 The ball recalled the Spring Ball of 1935 held by Ambassador William Christian Bullitt, when the house was decorated with live birds, a birch forest, and a real bear.
 One of the guests at the 1935 ball was writer Mikhail Bulgakov, who used elements of that ball as an inspiration for Woland's Ball in his novel Master and Margarita.

 During the tour of Ambassador Beyrle in Moscow, there was a notable improvement in the tone of Russian-American relations.
 The United States and Russia signed the START-2 agreement on the reduction of nuclear weapons, as well as agreement on the peaceful uses of nuclear energy, and an agreement reducing visa restrictions and providing better monitoring of adoptions.
 After 15 years of negotiations, Russia finally became a member of the World Trade Organization.
 Russia permitted the United States to supply its armed forces in Afghanistan via air and land transit.
 Russian law enforcement agencies began cooperating more regularly with the U.S. Department of Homeland Security, the Drug Enforcement Administration, and the Federal Bureau of Investigation.
 The U.S. military carried out several joint military exercises with the Russian military, and U.S. aircraft took part in the Moscow air show.
 For the first time U.S. soldiers participated in the parade on Red Square marking the anniversary of the end of World War II.
 Although serious differences remained over missile defense, the occupation of Georgian territory and human rights, the political relationship was less confrontational than it had been in previous years.